-Active cables should be encoded to a depth of 2000 metres (which is the deepest depth of water to which vessels may be endangered by fouling the cable).

-If it is required to encode a submarine cable, it must be done using the feature Cable Submarine.

-- If the buried depth varies along the cable, the cable must be encoded as several features. - Telecommunications cables such as telephone and optic fibre cable must be populated, where required, by populating attribute category of cable = 8 (fibre optic cable). - Where a cable is disused, it should be encoded with the attribute status = 4 (not in use), and the attribute category of cable should not be encoded.
-Few disused cables are recovered and so to encode them all would lead to clutter in the data.
-Also, accurate records of their positions are likely to be incomplete (some cables having been cut or dragged out of position), so there is a case for encoding them very selectively.
-Where disused cables traverse possible anchorages or where there is known seabed activity, for example trawling grounds, they should be encoded on the largest maximum display scale ENC data covering the area, provided they do not obscure more important information. - In certain circumstances, high voltage power cables may cause a deviation in a ship's magnetic compass; in these cases, where reports have been received, they should be treated as local magnetic anomalies (see clause 4.2). - If it is required to provide the contact details of cable owners/operators (in cases of damage to a cable or for reparation for loss of an anchor in order to avoid such damage), this must be done using an associated instance of the information type Contact Details (see clause 24.1). - Cables, buried so deep that they are not vulnerable to damage from anchoring, should not be encoded (so that mariners are not unnecessarily inhibited from anchoring or fishing).
-In marginal cases they may be encoded as Cable Submarine with the nominal depth to which they are buried encoded using the attribute buried depth.

-Distinction: Cable Overhead; Cable Area.

-Feature/Feature associations: Mooring Trot Aggregation; Updated Information; Text
+Deleted: ¶ Feature/Information associations Data Classification and Encoding Guide 247 Active cables should be encoded to a depth of 2000 metres (which is the deepest depth of water t vessels may be endangered by fouling the cable). o which If it is required to encode a submarine cable, it must be done using the feature Cable Submarine.
+Remarks: If the buried depth varies along the cable, the cable must be encoded as several features.
+Telecommunications cables such as telephone and optic fibre cable must be populated, where requipopulating attribute category of cable = 8 (fibre optic cable).
+Where a cable is disused, it should be encoded with the attribute status = 4 (not in use), and the category of cable should not be encoded.
+Few disused cables are recovered and so to encode the would lead to clutter in the data.
+Also, accurate records of their positions are likely to be incomplete cables having been cut or dragged out of position), so there is a case for encoding them very sell.
+Where disused cables traverse possible anchorages or where there is known seabed activity, for early trawling grounds, they should be encoded on the largest maximum display scale ENC data cover area, provided they do not obscure more important information.
+In certain circumstances, high voltage power cables may cause a deviation in a ship's magnetic code in these cases, where reports have been received, they should be treated as local magnetic anomalic clause 4.2).
+If it is required to provide the contact details of cable owners/operators (in cases of damage to a cab reparation for loss of an anchor in order to avoid such damage), this must be done using an assess instance of the information type Contact Details (see clause 24.1).
+Cables, buried so deep that they are not vulnerable to damage from anchoring, should not be encoded that mariners are not unnecessarily inhibited from anchoring or fishing).
+In marginal cases they encoded as Cable Submarine with the nominal depth to which they are buried encoded using the source depth. attribute them all e (some ectively. example rring the pompass; ies (see ele or for sociated oded (so may be Distinction: Cable Overhead; Cable Area.
+Formatted Table Feature/Feature associations: Mooring Trot Aggregation: Updated Information: Text Association Feature/Information associations: Additional Information Spatial/Information association: Spatial Association